-If there is any income tax refund, it will not to be considered income but if there is refund of GST etc., it will be considered to be income as per section 41(1).
+If there is any income tax refund, it will not to be considered income but if there is refund of GST etc., it will be considered to be income.

 If any interest has been received in connection with income tax refund or GST refund etc., it will be considered to be income.
 Interest on Income Tax Refund shall be taxable under the head other sources but interest on refund of GST etc. shall be taxable under the head business/profession.